Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 Set **Fixed Position** on your smartphone to the **GPS location of the ExampleArtist layers:** As a refresher on how to do this:
 - Start the AR-vos app.
-- Right now, start some layer/any layer in order to be able to access the **Fixed Position menu.** We hope to fix this bug in the near future.
+- Right now, you have to start some layer/any layer in order to be able to access the **Fixed Position menu.** We hope to fix this bug in the near future.
 - Once a layer has launched, **double click on the AR-vos icon** to bring up the **Fixed Position menu.**
-- Enter the GPS coordinates **Lat: 37.429639, Lon: -121.979741.**
+- Enter the GPS coordinates for the ExampleArtist: **Lat: 37.429639, Lon: -121.979741.**
 - **Activate Fixed Position** should be checked.
 - Select **OK** to close